Congratulations, you have a website!

-- How many times your link has been clicked
+- How many times your ads have been clicked

-- Details about who clicked the link (varies, but may include what site the person viewed last, an ISP address, how long they stayed on your page, what else they clicked)
+- Details about who clicked the ad and visited your website (varies, but may include what site the person viewed last, an IP address, how long they stayed on your page, what else they clicked)

-- A comparison of this link to other links you have paid for (either currently or previously)
+- A comparison of this click to other clicks you have paid for (either currently or previously)

 - How well this type of link/keyword is ranking for competitors

-- Whether you have gotten “conversions” from people clicking the link
+- Whether you have gotten “conversions” (i.e. form fills, phone calls, e-commerce transactions) from people clicking the ads

 And once you have that information, the world is your oyster!